Does Testosterone Improve Older Men's Health? It Depends

 In men with unexplained anemia, testosterone also improved iron levels in the blood.
 (A reviewer of the study raised questions about whether it was done ethically.)

 But in men using testosterone who had been reporting memory problems at the start of the study, there were no improvements in memory or cognition.
-And there were worrisome signs of a increase in the risk of cardiovascular problems.
+And there were worrisome signs of an increase in the risk of cardiovascular problems.

 Taken together, says Dr. David Handelsman of the University of Sydney and Concord Hospital in Australia, the TTrials "do not materially change the unfavorable balance of safety and efficacy to initiate testosterone treatment."
 His comments appear in an editorial in JAMA.